-Our 52nd annual photo contest is open from January 18, 2023 through April 2, 2023.
-Every person who enters not only honors their own work, but also helps support the conservation mission of the National Wildlife Federation, which is dedicated to saving wildlife species and their habitats.
-Whether you’re an amateur or professional photographer, we’d love to see some of your best images of wildlife and wild lands, whether from around the world or your own backyard.
+Our 52nd annual photo contest was open from January 18, 2023 through April 2, 2023.
+Every person who entered not only honored their own work, but also helped support the conservation mission of the National Wildlife Federation, which is dedicated to saving wildlife species and their habitats.
+Photographers retain rights to their work.
+Those who choose to donate some of their images share joint ownership with NWF, and further help us advance our conservation mission.
+Thank you to everyone who participated in this year's contest.
+We sincerely appreciate your contribution and we’re glad you’re a part of this growing family of talented, dedicated people!

 This long-running, prestigious contest is unique because it celebrates wildlife, habitats and the natural world with an emphasis on conservation and on ethical photography that honors the well-being of animals in the wild.
-Modest entry fees help support the conservation work of the National Wildlife Federation—and help inspire our millions of members and supporters to care about wildlife and to act on its behalf.
+Your photos help support the conservation work of the National Wildlife Federation—and help inspire our millions of members and supporters to care about wildlife and to act on its behalf.

 Surprise!
 As our photo contest judges review the thousands of images submitted to our contest each year, some frames jump out with intense emotional punch.
 That was certainly the case in our 2022 contest, which drew over 30,000 photos from some 3,100 photographers around the world.
 The winners presented here, from each of our nine different categories, reflect nature in all its rich variety, from moments of raw but life-giving predation to a parent’s tender embrace, from lofty cliffside perches to placid undersea meadows.
 Whether avid amateurs or longtime professionals, nature photographers who share their gifts help the rest of us see the world through new eyes—and inspire us to save what we see.
 As the early, renowned nature photographer Ansel Adams once said, “Ask yourself: ‘Does this subject move me to feel, think and dream?’”
 Here we invite you to feast your eyes and dream away.